|

 The

-firm of Berkey and Gay began in 1866 when George W. Gay became a partner in Berkey Brothers and Com-pany, established several years earlier by Julius Berkey, William Berkey and Elias Matter.
+firm of Berkey & Gay began in 1866 when George W. Gay became a partner in Berkey Brothers & Company, established several years earlier by Julius Berkey, William Berkey, and Elias Matter.
 The new firm produced various grades of furniture

 for a primarily middle-class market in revival styles such as Renaissance and Louis XVI and later in reform styles including Eastlake and